zzzprojects/learn-orm/tutorials/cs-script/execute-methods.md

 The **CS-Script** allows you to compile code that only contains method(s).
 The Evaluator will wrap the method(s) code into a class definition with the name `DynamicClass`.

-Let's consider the following simple script code which contains only methods definition.
+Let's consider the following simple script code, which contains only methods definition.

 ```csharp
 public int Add(int a, int b)